-About the species
+About the Species

-The giant manta ray is the world’s largest ray with a wingspan of up to 29 feet.
+The giant manta ray is the world’s largest ray with a wingspan of up to 26 feet.
 They are filter feeders and eat large quantities of zooplankton.
 Giant manta rays are slow-growing, migratory animals with small, highly fragmented populations that are sparsely distributed across the world.

 The main threat to the giant manta ray is commercial fishing, with the species both targeted and caught as bycatch in a number of global fisheries throughout its range.
-Manta rays are particularly valued for their gill rakers, which are traded internationally.
+Manta rays are particularly valued for their gill plates, which are traded internationally.
 In 2018, NOAA Fisheries listed the species as threatened under the Endangered Species Act.

 Manta rays come in two distinct color types: chevron (mostly black back and white belly) and black (almost completely black on both sides).
 They also have distinct spot patterns on their bellies that can be used to identify individuals.
-There are two species of manta rays: giant manta rays (Manta birostris) and reef manta rays (Manta alfredi).
+There are two species of manta rays: giant manta rays (Mobula birostris) and reef manta rays (Mobula alfredi).
 Giant manta rays are generally larger than reef manta rays, have a caudal thorn, and rough skin appearance.
 They can also be distinguished from reef manta rays by their coloration.

-The giant manta ray is a migratory species, and seasonal visitor along productive coastlines with regular upwelling, in oceanic island groups, and near offshore pinnacles and seamounts.
+The giant manta ray is a migratory species and seasonal visitor along productive coastlines with regular upwelling, in oceanic island groups, and near offshore pinnacles and seamounts.
 The timing of these visits varies by region and seems to correspond with the movement of zooplankton, current circulation and tidal patterns, seasonal upwelling, seawater temperature, and possibly mating behavior.

 Although the giant manta ray tends to be solitary, they aggregate at cleaning sites and to feed and mate.
-Manta rays primarily feed on planktonic organisms such as euphausiids, copepods, mysids, decapod larvae and shrimp, but some studies have noted their consumption of small and moderately sized fishes as well.
-When feeding, mantas hold their cephalic fins in an “O” shape and open their mouths wide, creating a funnel that pushes water and prey through their mouth and over their gill rakers.
+Manta rays primarily feed on planktonic organisms such as euphausiids, copepods, mysids, decapod larvae, and shrimp, but some studies have noted their consumption of small and moderately sized fish as well.
+When feeding, mantas hold their cephalic fins in an “O” shape and open their mouths wide, creating a funnel that pushes water and prey through their mouth and over their gill plates.
 Manta rays use many different types of feeding strategies, such as barrel rolling (doing somersaults over and over again) and creating feeding chains with other mantas to maximize prey intake.

-Giant manta rays also appear to exhibit a high degree of plasticity in terms of their use of depths within their habitat.
+Giant manta rays also appear to exhibit a high degree of plasticity or variation in terms of their use of depths within their habitat.
 During feeding, giant manta rays may be found aggregating in shallow waters at depths less than 10 meters.
 However, tagging studies have also shown that the species conducts dives of up to 200 to 450 meters and is capable of diving to depths exceeding 1,000 meters.
 This diving behavior may be influenced by season and shifts in prey location associated with the thermocline.

 Where They Live

 Manta rays have among the lowest fecundity of all elasmobranchs (a subclass of cartilaginous fish), typically giving birth to only one pup every two to three years.
-Gestation is thought to last last around a year.
-Although manta rays have been reported to live at least 40 years, not much is known about their growth and development.
+Gestation is thought to last around a year.
+Although manta rays have been reported to live at least 45 years, not much is known about their growth and development.

 Harvest for International Trade